Fake, Counterfeit And Pirated Books On Amazon

 What can you do?

-Sadly, there’s nothing you can do about pirated books on Amazon.
+Sadly, there’s not much you can do about book pirates and scammers on Amazon.

 It applies if you are self-publishing on Apple, Google Play, Kobo, or any other platform.